stephenverderame/cpp_book/src/project.md

 * `-content [-f] <text>` - specifies the content in a request or server.
 An optional `-f` command may follow indicating that the content is to be read from the specified file.
 If the content contains spaces, it must be enclosed with quotes.
 If content is specified for a server, this essentially specifies the `index.html`.
 * `-ssl [-only] <certificate>` - makes the server use SSL using the specified certificate file.
 If the `-only` flag is set the server rejects plaintext
 * `-o <file>` - stores the result of a request into the specified file
+* If no arguments are passed, or invalid/incorrect arguments are used, a help message containing the above information should be shown.

 The program should be cross-compatible on Windows and Unix systems.
 For windows, you will have to link with `Ws2_32.lib` and most of the networking stuff will be in the `WinSock2.h` header.
 You may also need `WS2tcpip.h` (and others).
 For Unix, you may want to look at `sys/socket.h, sys/types.h, netinet/in.h, sys/select.h, fcntl.h, arpa/inet.h, sys/ioctl.h, unistd.h, netdb.h`.
 The socket API for both libraries are very similar, but there are a few slight differences: (these are not the only ones)